 - The DBCC repair statements are not validated memory-optimized tables.
 In such cases, i.e. if integrity issues occur in a memory-optimized table, you must restore the backup to gain access to the data in MDF file, provided the backup file is not in a damaged state.

 The DBCC DBCHECK repair tools failed!
 What next?

 If the built-in DBCC DBCHECK fails to repair the corrupt MDF file, the next thing that you can do is to run any external SQL recovery software.
 However, it should have the capability to outshine the manual methods and achieve what is expected out of it.
-Stellar Phoenix SQL Database Repair software can be used for repairing the corrupt MDF files as well as extract the data stored within it.
+Stellar Repair for MS SQL software can be used for repairing the corrupt MDF files as well as extract the data stored within it.

-How to Repair Corrupt MDF File, using Stellar Phoenix SQL Database Repair Tool
+How to Repair Corrupt MDF File, using Stellar Repair for MS SQL Tool